6 Tips To Nurture Your Child's Mental Health

 1. Allow your child to fail.

 Understandably parents want to protect their children, and as part of this can swoop in and stop them from experiencing heartache or failure.
 However, these distressing experiences can be healthy for a child's mental health.
 It helps develop resilience and encourages them to grow.
-So next time your child loses a match or experiences failure try to stand back and allow them to navigate the situation themselves instead of jumping in to fix it for them.
+So next time your child loses a match or experiences failure try to stand back and allow them to navigate the situation themselves instead of jumping in to fix it.

 2. Allow your child to be bored.